sradhanjan/inheritance-/README.md

-# inheritance-
+# inheritance-in-java
-a perfect practice code for inheritance in java
+a perfect practice code for the concept of inheritance in java